Testimonials

-JEAN
+JEAN LARRIEU

-My two Australian Cattle dogs have been swimming at Beth's
+My two Australian Cattle dogs have been swimming

-the geriatric generation, just like the Energizer bunny, she keeps going
+poster child for the geriatric generation, just like the Energizer

-and going.
-She does swim longer than her two younger buddies and is really
+bunny, she keeps going and going.
+She does swim longer than her

-never ready to stop.
-She has some arthritis and the swimming has helped
+two younger buddies and is really never ready to stop.
+She has some

-to keep her limber.
+arthritis and the swimming has helped to keep her limber.

-Katie is 3 years old and after having her x-rayed last
+is 3 years old and after having her x-rayed last year I found out

-year I found out she has hip dysplasia very slight in her right hip.
-I
+she has hip dysplasia very slight in her right hip.
+I just started

-overwork her and definitely continue the swimming for mobility.
+her and definitely continue the swimming for mobility.
 Swimming

 is a low impact exercise and does not cause pain to her joints.

-Jessie my youngest is only 7 months old and joined the
+Jessie my youngest is only 7 months old and joined

-learned to love the water.
-We laugh at her as every time I through the
+but quickly learned to love the water.
+We laugh at her as every

-ball she must stand on her back legs and just dive into the water after
+time I through the ball she must stand on her back legs and just

-the ball.
-Beth has started to spoil her because when I throw the ball
+dive into the water after the ball.
+Beth has started to spoil her

-Jessie waits for Beth to go to the opposite side of the pool to throw
+because when I throw the ball Jessie waits for Beth to go to the

-the ball high in the air so she can jump up and dive for it.
+can jump up and dive for it.

-This has been a wonderful experience for my girls and I
+This has been a wonderful experience for my girls

-just plain fun.
-There is an old saying "A good cattle dog is a tired
+exercise and just plain fun.
+There is an old saying "A good

-cattle dog", and boy do they sleep when we get home!
+cattle dog is a tired cattle dog", and boy do they sleep when

-Katie, Jessie and Lisa enjoy fun and low impact exercise while swimming
+Katie, Jessie and Lisa enjoy fun and low impact exercise while

-at K9 Wellness Center
+swimming at K9 Wellness Center

 ARCHIE